Bucky Larson: Born to Be a Star: Plot

+Production

+Filming began in April of 2009 and wrapped three months later.

+Release

+Originally slated for release on September 3rd, 2010, the film ended up being delayed to April 22, 2011 before eventually settled on September 9th, 2011.

 Reception

 Critical response

 The film was not pre-screened for critics, and was widely panned upon release.
+Metacritic, which uses a weighted average, assigned the film a score of 9 out of 100, based on 13 critics, indicating "overwhelming dislike".
 It was the worst-reviewed wide release of 2011.
 It was also given the Moldy Tomato award for the worst-reviewed film of 2011 by Rotten Tomatoes.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.

 Orlando Sentinel critic Roger Moore stated "the concept, and the movie that comes from it aren't funny.
 And second, Swardson wasn't any more born to be a star than his character".
 New York Times critic A.O.
 Scott stated in his review that Bucky Larson: Born to Be a Star was so bad that it "may have been made ... to console every actor who has ever been in a movie that is a little less bad than this one.
 Let me put the matter another way: this may be the worst movie Pauly Shore has ever been in.
 Think about that.
 If you dare, go on Netflix and test the hypothesis."
 Critic Nathan Rabin gave the film a D− in his initial review, then noted that "Bucky Larson was panned so viciously that my D− ranked on the generous side of critical appraisals" when revisiting the film a second time for his My Year of Flops column, where he cited it as an example of a "shitty miracle, [a film where] everything goes awry.
 It's not a matter of one sorry element dragging the rest down; it's every terrible component amplifying the awfulness of everything else", later calling it "one of the ugliest, most misguided comedies in recent memory."